 When keeping a vehicle on the road (NOT SORN), it must have valid vehicle tax.
 The easiest way to tax your vehicle is to do it online.
 You'll need the reference number found on one of the following documents; V5C, V5C/2 or V11, V85/1-HGV

-If you do not plan to use the vehicle you must keep it off the road.
+If you do not plan to use the vehicle, you must keep it off the road.
 You may keep it on your driveway, in your garage or on private land.
 To do this you must make a Statutory Off Road Notification (SORN).
-Whilst your vehicle is off road and SORN, you do not need a valid MOT or vehicle insurance as you are not keeping it on a public road.
+Whilst your vehicle is off road and SORN, you do not need a valid MOT or vehicle insurance as you're not keeping it on a public road.
 Vehicle tax & SORN are not transferable when you sell your vehicle.

 NOTE: If you have just purchased the vehicle, you'll need the green new keeper's slip (V5C/2) to tax it.
 You will need to tax it and have valid motor insurance for it before you drive it away.
 The vehicle tax is not transferable to the new keeper when the vehicle is purchased, so the new keeper must tax it immediately upon purchase.

 When your vehicle tax is due, you'll get a vehicle tax reminder letter (V11) from the DVLA.
 The (V11) vehicle tax reminder letter normally arrives 2-4 weeks before your renewal date.

 Vehicle tax is monthly, so it'll start after midnight on the first day of the month and will run out at midnight on the last day of the month .
 If you purchase your vehicle tax half way through a month, you'll lose a couple of weeks!

 Vehicle tax can only be purchased for six or twelve months at a time, but can be paid monthly or for six months or twelve months.
 Paying monthly or for six months, will incur a higher rate of duty than if you pay for the full twelve months.
 The fees for vehicle tax vary according to vehicle type, fuel type and emissions.